aymanizz/smalld-click/README.md

 - `smalld` the SmallD instance for your bot.
 - `prefix` used to determine what messages to consider as invocations of the CLI application.
 - `timeout` how long will the bot wait for the user to respond to a prompt in seconds.
+- `create_message` a callback for creating the message payload for discord's create message route. by default, text is sent as is in the content field of the payload.
-- `executor` an instance of `concurrent.futures.Executor` used to execute commands. by default this is a `concurrent.futures.ThreadPoolExecutor`.
+- `executor` an instance of `concurrent.futures.Executor` used to execute commands. by default, this is a `concurrent.futures.ThreadPoolExecutor`.

 Instances of this class should be used as a context manager, to patch click functions and to properly close